5 Ways to Get a Free iPad for Your Special Needs Child!

 There are a many places that specialize in getting funds to children who need them.
 Applying for an iPad through these organizations is not a guarantee, but it’s worth a shot!

-- Little Bear Gives: Little Bear Gives is sponsoring grants to get iPads to children with CVI.
+- Little Bear Gives: Little Bear Gives sponsors grants to get iPads to children with CVI.
+You can sign up for their newsletter to find out when their next grant cycle will begin.

 - Different Needz Foundation: This organization raises money throughout the year to fund their grant program.
 Their grants go to families with children with special needs.
 You can tell them specifically what you want (such as an iPad) and how much it will cost.